 Available for $1.49 on the Play Store, Weather Timeline could be the best money you ever spend.
 It brings genuinely useful and interesting features together into a wonderful interface and library of widgets.

-The app gets its name from its primary function, which is a card-based timeline of the weather, but there's a lot more on offer.
 You can select from five different weather services, and there are notifications that warn you of impending weather changes.
-Then there's the moon viewer, so you always know the werewolf forecast, and several radar maps, letting you see visualizations of the cloud and rain to come.
-On top of all that, there are also several interactive graphs showing data on things like temperature, precipitation and pressure.
+Radar maps let you see visualizations of the cloud and rain to come, and interactive graphs show data on things like temperature, precipitation and pressure.

-There are plenty of useful photo apps on Android to help you up your picture game, but PhotoDirector is the whole package.
+PhotoDirector is the whole package.
 It has everything you could possibly need to edit your photos.
 The tools range from simple text bubbles and filters, to more complex things such as HSL and curves, and they're all heavily adjustable, helping you get the best out of your photos.
-It's for messing around on and seeing what you end up with.

 Downloading free music

 Google Play Music is our favorite app for downloading free music right now.
-Though there are many music download apps available in the Play Store, they are often quickly removed because of their copyright-impinging functionality.
-Google Play Music provides you with a totally legit, ever-changing list of free tracks from major artists to download.
+It provides a totally legit, ever-changing list of free tracks from major artists to download.

 Spotify has an excellent paid subscription service, and SoundCloud has a multitude of tracks readily available to stream, but for actually downloading tracks to your phone, Google Play Music is as good as you can get.